Generalized Bayesian Nash Equilibrium with Continuous Type and Action Spaces: Introduction

-In this paper, we follow the stream of research by considering a generalized Bayesian game where each player's feasible set depends on rivals' actions/strategies and its own type.
-Differing from \cite{ewerhart2020unique}, we consider the type parameters taking continuous values and investigate existence and uniqueness of a continuous pure strategy GBNE.
-Following \cite{meirowitz2003existence,guo2021existence}, we use Schauder's fixed point theorem to show the existence.
-A key step is to demonstrate equicontinuity of each player's optimal response function defined over the space of its type parameter.
-Unfortunately, the dependence of a player's feasible set on rivals' actions/strategies and its own type makes this much more sophisticated.
-Liu~et al. \cite{liu2024Bayesian} consider Bayesian Bertrand game with continuous type spaces where each player's action on pricing depends on its type (marginal cost) but not the rival's actions.
-Under some moderate conditions, they derive existence and uniqueness of a Bayesian equilibrium.
+In this paper, we follow the stream of research to consider a generalized Bayesian game where each player's feasible set depends on rivals' actions/strategies and its own type.
+Unlike \cite{ewerhart2020unique}, we consider type parameters that take continuous values and investigate the existence and uniqueness of a continuous pure strategy generalized Bayesian Nash equilibrium (GBNE).
+Following \cite{guo2021existence,meirowitz2003existence}, we use Schauder's fixed point theorem to show {its} existence.
+A key step is to demonstrate the equicontinuity of each player's optimal response function defined over the space of its type parameter.
+Unfortunately, the dependence of a player's feasible set on rivals' actions/strategies and { on} its own type makes this much more {complex}.
+Liu~et al. \cite{liu2024Bayesian} considered a Bayesian Bertrand game with continuous type spaces where each player's {feasible set of the} actions on pricing depends on its type (marginal cost) {and this class of dependence is modeled as the type-dependent interval for the feasible actions}.
+Under some moderate conditions, they derive the existence and uniqueness of a Bayesian equilibrium. { Nevertheless, their model does not incorporate the dependence of each player's feasible set on its rivals' actions/strategies.}